phyvics/restore-group-bot/README.md

 - 🔒 **Access Control**: Only authorized users can trigger the restoration process
 - ⚡ **Real-time Updates**: Messages are forwarded instantly as they are posted
 - 🛡️ **Error Handling**: Robust error handling and rate limiting to prevent API issues
+- 🔍 **Chat Information**: Get IDs and details of configured channels and groups

 ## Prerequisites

 - Python 3.7 or higher
 - A Telegram Bot Token (get one from [@BotFather](https://t.me/BotFather))
 - A source Telegram Channel (must be a supergroup/channel)
-- A target Telegram Group
+- A target Telegram Group (must be a supergroup)
-- Bot must be an admin in both the channel and group with appropriate permissions
+- Bot must be an admin in both the channel and group with send messages permissions

 ## Setup